Does Aeromexico offer vegan meals? My experience!

 Are you flying Aeromexico soon?
 Have you found mixed information online about their vegan offering?

 This was me a few months ago.
-I couldn’t find any solid information about Aeromexico’s vegan offering and I had an 11-hour flight booked with them from London Heathrow to Mexico City.
+I couldn’t find any solid information about Aeromexico’s vegan offering, and I had an 11-hour flight booked with them from London Heathrow to Mexico City.

-I did some digging and found one website stating that Aeromexico did offer vegan meals but provided zero evidence of this.
+I did some digging and found one website stating that Aeromexico did offer vegan meals but it provided zero evidence of this.
 And the airline’s own website didn’t advertise a vegan offering.
 So I was left feeling very confused.
 So I knew I would simply have to find out for myself and then create this article for you!

 Does Aeromexico offer vegan meals?